 Your rights as a posted worker

-According to the Act on Posting of Workers that employees posted in Denmark by a foreign enterprise are covered by the following legislation:
+According to the Act concerning the Posting of Workers that workers posted in Denmark by a foreign enterprise are covered by the following legislation:

-The Act on Posting of Workers protects posted workers against victimization and ensures that posted workers can file a lawsuit in Denmark concerning his or her rights as a posted worker.
+The Act concerning the Posting of Workers etc. protects posted workers against victimization and ensures that posted workers can file a lawsuit in Denmark concerning his or her rights as a posted worker.

 The Act on Posting of Workers guarantees your rights